 SWALCLIFFE PARISH COUNCIL

-There are currently two vacancies on Swalcliffe Parish Council.
+There are currently three vacancies on Swalcliffe Parish Council.
 A Parish Council represents the needs and concerns of all age groups within the community.
 The post does not take up large amounts of time but the time you give will be invaluable to your community.
 It will be an opportunity to understand how local government works and you will make a positive contribution to others as well as developing your own knowledge.
 There are training courses available for Councillors and the current Parish Council is committed to making a positive difference in the community.
-The Parish Council meet every six weeks on a Tuesday night in the village hall.
+The Parish Council meet every six weeks on a Monday night in the village hall.

 Please contact the Parish Clerk, Christine Coles for more information on 01295 276229 or firstname.lastname@example.org.